Best Car Care Tips for Pollen Season in Bellingham & Beyond

 Spring is here in Whatcom County, and while the sunshine and blooming flowers are a welcome sight, they also bring an annual challenge for car owners: pollen.
 The fine yellow dust settles on every surface, clings to windshields, and even finds its way into your car’s interior.
 If left unchecked, pollen can cause long-term damage to your vehicle’s paint, clog air filters, and trigger allergies inside your car.

 At Final Touch Auto Spa, we specialize in keeping Bellingham’s vehicles looking spotless, no matter the season.
-Here are the best car care tips to protect your vehicle from pollen this spring.
+Here are the

 1. Wash Your Car Regularly (But the Right Way!)

 Pollen is tiny but abrasive, meaning it can scratch your car’s paint if wiped off dry.
-To prevent damage:
+To prevent damage:- Rinse before washing: Use a gentle stream of water to rinse off loose pollen before scrubbing.

 - Use pH-balanced car shampoo: Dish soap strips away protective wax, so always use a dedicated car wash soap.